Data Deduplication for Windows

 - Virtual servers benefit from deduplication because it allows nominally separate system files for each virtual server to be coalesced into a single storage space.
 At the same time, if a given server customizes a file, deduplication will not change the files on the other servers—something that alternatives like hard links or shared disks do not offer.
 Backing up or making duplicate copies of virtual environments is similarly improved.

-Try Data Deduplication for Windows on your computer:
+You can download Data Deduplication for Windows HERE: